 Liver and Bile Duct Cancer

-Definition of liver and bile duct cancer: Primary liver cancer is cancer that forms in the tissues of the liver.
+Primary liver cancer is cancer that starts in the liver.
 The most common type of primary liver cancer is hepatocellular carcinoma, which occurs in the tissue of the liver.
 When cancer starts in other parts of the body and spreads to the liver, it is called liver metastasis.
-Bile duct cancer forms in the small ducts (tubes) that carry bile (fluid made by the liver that helps digest fat) between the liver and gallbladder and the intestine.
-Bile duct cancer is also called cholangiocarcinoma.
-Intrahepatic bile duct cancer is found inside the liver.
-Extrahepatic bile duct cancer is found outside the liver.

 Liver cancer is rare in children and teenagers, but there are two types of liver cancer that can form in children.
 Hepatoblastoma occurs in younger children, and hepatocellular carcinoma occurs in older children and teenagers.

 The bile ducts are tubes that carry bile between the liver and gallbladder and the intestine.
 Bile duct cancer is also called cholangiocarcinoma.
 When it begins in the bile ducts inside the liver, it is called intrahepatic cholangiocarcinoma.
 When it begins in the bile ducts outside the liver, it is called extrahepatic cholangiocarcinoma.
 Extrahepatic cholangiocarcinoma is much more common than intrahepatic cholangiocarcinoma.